diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day1/00 React - Intro.md

+React key features :

-One of the key features of React is that allows developers to create large web applications which can change data, without reloading the page. **The main purpose of React is to be fast, scalable, and simple.** It works only on user interfaces in the application.
+- allows developers to create large web applications which can change data, without reloading the page.
+- **The main purpose of React is to be fast, scalable, and simple.**

-**Component-Based**.
-Build encapsulated components that manage their state, then compose them to make complex UIs.
-Since component logic is written in JavaScript instead of templates (template engine views), you can easily pass data through your app and keep state encapsulated inside of the component ( out of the DOM).
+- **Component-Based**.
+Build encapsulated components that have their own state, then compose them to make complex UIs.
+Component logic is written in JavaScript instead of templates.

 **JSX**.
-React uses [JSX](https://jsx.github.io/) for rendering templates and components.
+React uses [JSX](https://jsx.github.io/) for rendering components.

 JSX is a syntax extension to JavaScript.

-Instead of artificially separating *technologies* by putting markup and logic in separate files, React  couples Javascript and HTML with JSX into units called “components”.
+**All in one file - HTML, JS (logic) and state** - ( Instead of artificially separating *technologies* by putting markup and logic in separate files, React  couples Javascript and HTML with JSX into units called “components”. )